hankpillow/pingpong/README.md

 THIS IS A PERSONAL PROJECT!

-It is designed to cURL [information](https://curl.haxx.se/docs/manpage.html#-w) from a list of url
+It is designed to cURL [information](https://curl.haxx.se/docs/manpage.html#-w) from a file with urls in it.

-The idea is to have a lightweight container using `crontab` and `jq` to fetch and save as JSON
+The idea is to have a lightweight container using `crontab` and `jq` to fetch data and save them on JSON file.

 ----